31Carlton7/apcs-codehs/README.md

 # apcs-codehs
 This repository will contain all completed units for the APCS CodeHS Java course.
-Attempt to solve the assignment before using this resource.
+Attempt to solve the assignment before using this as a resource.

 ## If assignment has 2 or more files
 If the assignment has 2 or more files required, the individual file will be denoted as such: